garfsters/apartments-cs488-proj3/README.md

  When the button is pressed, the web page contacts the Web Service with the above filters and then renders the JSON results formatted as HTML.

 WebService:
-Receives the query from the web page and return JSON as a result.
-Does not return HTML - returns JSON.
+- Receives the query from the web page and return JSON as a result.
+    - Does not return HTML - returns JSON.
-When the search parameter is not blank, then filter if the search appears in the title or description.
+- When the search parameter is not blank, then filter if the search appears in the title or description.
-When the dropdown list of bedrooms/bathrooms is used, filter by number of bedrooms/bathrooms.
+- When the dropdown list of bedrooms/bathrooms is used, filter by number of bedrooms/bathrooms.
-Keep in mind all of these can be used at the same time.
-Someone could search for “sunlight” with 2+ bedrooms and sort by price ascending.
+- All of these can be used at the same time.
+    - Someone could search for “sunlight” with 2+ bedrooms and sort by price ascending.